mnshrstg05/ims/README.md

 # StockFlow Inventory Management System

-Welcome to StockFlow, your comprehensive solution for efficient inventory management.
-Manage your products, track inventory, and streamline order processes with ease.
+Welcome to Stock Management System, your comprehensive solution for efficient inventory management.
+Manage your products, track inventory, and streamline voucher processes with ease.

 ## Getting Started